 I’ve found that using the fat side of Pencil’s tip to swipe in white allows for greater control and smoother transitions.
-It takes some practice and is definitely a more advanced technique.
+It takes some practice as it is a more advanced technique to master.

 Another effective way of softening a sketch, is to smudge it with Blend1.
 The slower you glide your finger across the screen the more intense the blur.
-When done correctly lines can be partially blended away leaving small traces you can more easily draw over — using them as guides.
+When done correctly, lines can be partially blended away making it easier draw over — using them as a guide.

 There’s also the option of using the eraser as you normally would followed with carefully placed Blends.
 You’ll want to be quick with your smudge strokes to avoid pushing pixels too far and ruining any built up textures.
 But with some practice you can cover-up any ill effects from the eraser.

-In case you scrolled through all those words up there I put together an erasing cheat sheet and shared it to Mix.
-Feel free to download and remix it directly in Paper by 53.
+In case you scrolled through all those words up there I put together an erasing cheat sheet below:

 Does the way that the eraser tool behave in Paper by FiftyThree work as you’d expect?
 Do you find it convenient having the tool integrated directly into Pencil?
 Feel free to share your thoughts, sketches, links to Mixes, and techniques in the comments below.